nemoarchive/documentation/submission-api.md

 If one is a NeMO submission group leader, or a NeMO system superuser, the API is capable of returning results for your own submissions as well as those made by members of your group.
 Simply add a "all=y" query parameter to the request URL, and the API will return these extended results to you (if authorized).
 For example:

-`$ curl -X GET https://nemoarchive.org/api/submission?all=y -H "Authorization: Bearer XXXXXXXXXXXXXXXXXXX"`
+`$ curl -X GET -H "Authorization: Bearer XXXXXXXXXXXXXXXXXXX" https://nemoarchive.org/api/submission?all=y`

 ## Making a Submission Through the API

 One can also submit a manifest through the API instead of going through the NeMO Archive website.
 Submitting the file still requires authentication with a JWT as shown above, but it can be done with any suitable tool like curl, or language, that supports a multipart file upload.
 Examples:

-`$ curl https://nemoarchive.org/api/submission -H "Authorization: Bearer XXXXXXXXXXXXXXXXXXX" -F manifest=@/path/to/file.csv`
+`$ curl -X POST -H "Authorization: Bearer XXXXXXXXXXXXXXXXXXX" https://nemoarchive.org/api/submission -F manifest=@/path/to/file.csv`

 where /path/to/file.csv is your local path to the manifest to be submitted.